-The new regulations had option that the Council could explore such as deferred spending arrangements.
+The new regulations enable the Council (as administering authority) to consider deferred debt arrangements for contractors leaving the Fund.
 This option though an additional risk, meant more flexibility around debt collection.
-Measures will be put to manage the risk.
-The requirement for security could also be introduced for deferred debt arrangements.
+Appropriate measures will be put in place to manage this risk, including consideration of a requirement for security to be in place for contractors with deferred debt arrangements.

-The funding strategy would be presented to the committee for final approval.
+After consultation, the funding strategy would be presented to the next meeting of the committee for final approval.

-The Chair thanked AON representative for the report.
+The Chair thanked the Hymans Robertson representative for the report.

-A Member suggested that on page 13, supplemental agenda, that
+A Member suggested that on page 13, supplemental agenda, that Responsible Investment should be mentioned in the second bullet under 1.2.